bio-raum/FooDMe2/docs/installation.md

 ## Software provisioning

-This pipeline is set up to work with a range of software provisioning technologies - no need to manually install packages.
+This pipeline is set up to work with a range of software provisioning technologies - no need to manually install packages!

 You can choose one of the following options: